A recipe for Chai ya Tangawizi (Kenyan Ginger Tea)! This comforting tea is lightly simmered with ginger, milk, and warming spices.

 - 2 cups (470 milliliters) water

-2 tablespoons loose leaf Kenyan black tea
+- 2 tablespoons (6 grams) loose leaf Kenyan black tea

 - 1 cinnamon stick

-1/2 cup granulated sugar
+- 1/4 cup (50 grams) granulated sugar

-In a deep saucepan, bring the water to a boil.
-Reduce heat to low and add the tea, ginger, cinnamon, cardamom, cloves, and sugar.
-Simmer for 3 minutes.
+- Reduce heat to medium low and add the tea leaves, ginger, cinnamon, cardamom, cloves, and sugar.